‘Traditional Graffiti’ is the exciting roots music band that has evolved out of

 Australia’s ever-popular gang of ex-pats, ‘The Wheeze & Suck Band’.

-Ian ‘The Pump’ Macintosh (Melodeon, guitar, Harp), John ‘Red Tips’ Milce
+Ian ‘The Pump’ Macintosh (Melodeon, guitar, Harmonica), John ‘Red Tips’ Milce

-(Percussion and japes ie: he hits things hard!) & Nigel ‘Muddy’ Waters (Mandolin,
+(Percussion and japes ie: he hits things hard!) & Nigel ‘Muddy’ Walters (Mandolin,

-Cello Mandolin, Harp & Guitar) continue their unique readings of British-based
+Cello Mandolin, Harmonica & Guitar) continue their unique readings of English-based

 traditional, ceremonial and contemporary folk material, but now embrace both the